 The diploma, however, isn’t generally copied and sent to various places.
 The diploma is a one-of-a-kind document.
 It is not as detailed as the transcript, although it can show various achievements that the student may have garnered, such as the National Junior Honor Society or Summa Cum Laude.
 It mainly states that the student has completed the requirements of their program — the requirements that are spelled out individually on the transcript.
 Do you see the difference?

 So if you can’t get one or don’t want to, don’t worry that your kid will miss out on anything.
 If you want your child to have one, great; but if you never get around to it, that’s totally ok, too.
-When we did get one for our kids, we ordered them from HSLDA.
-But you can go to your local print shop and get one there, or you can make your own.

 My recommendation for where to purchase your homeschool high school diploma

 Lately I’ve heard great things about an online option which I am super excited about: HomeschoolDiploma.com.
 This is a family-owned internet store specifically for us homeschoolers — and they have way more custom options than HSLDA.
 They even offer hand calligraphy!
 Talk about a way to crank up the sentimental value!
 They also sell caps & gowns, tassels, invitations — the works! — for individuals or groups.

 I received a sampling of products from HomeschoolDiploma.com, and I am REALLY impressed.
 Their quality level is outstanding, and you can choose from so many different colors, you can add your school logo (even to the outside of the cover!), you can go for the aforementioned hand calligraphy option and/or choose from several engraved seals, etc. etc. etc. You even get to decide what kind of PAPER you want!